mse150s20/p2-kinetics/README.md

     Healthy -> Infected -> Recovered

-The rates of change between Healthy->Infected and Infected->Recovered Determine when we will see a certain concentration, AND the initial conditions.
+The rates of change between Healthy->Infected and Infected->Recovered will show us how quickly COVID-19 spreads and how quickly people can recover from COVID-19.

 Species Recovered:
     comes from a reaction from Infected->Recovered